ohmyshake/programming-tutorial/book/hpc/Globus.md

 ### Download Globus Connect Personal for Mac
-Most users might try to transfer data between cluster's endpoint and personal PC's endpoint, so users need to create new personal endpoint which can be refered to the
+Most users might try to transfer data between `cluster's endpoint` and `personal PC's endpoint`, so users need to create new personal endpoint which can be refered to the
 [tutorial](https://docs.globus.org/how-to/globus-connect-personal-mac/).